jundalisay/sp/content/en/research/socrates/timaeus/chapter-06b.md

 God mixed earth with fire and water and blended them.
 He fermented acid and salt and mingled it with them to create flesh.

-As for the sinews, he made them of a mixture of bone and unfermented flesh, attempered so as to be in a mean, and gave them a yellow colour.
+As for the sinews, he made them of a mixture of bone and unfermented flesh.
+- These were attempered so as to be in a mean, giving them a yellow colour.

 The sinews have a firmer and more glutinous nature than flesh, but a softer and moister nature than the bones.

 With these God, covered the bones and marrow, binding them together by sinews, and then enshrouded them all in an upper covering of flesh.

 The more living and sensitive of the bones he enclosed in the thinnest film of flesh.

 Those which had the least life within them, he put in the thickest and most solid flesh.

 On the joints of the bones, where reason indicated that no more was required, he placed only a thin covering of flesh.

 This was so that it might not interfere with the flexion of our bodies and make them unwieldy because of the difficulty to move.

 And also that it might not, by being crowded and pressed and matted together, destroy sensation by its hardness, and impair the memory and dull the edge of intelligence.